automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Lapparentosaurus.md

 # Lapparentosaurus
-## Description: This sauropod was discovered in Madagascar.
+## This sauropod was discovered in Madagascar.